grafana/tempo/docs/tempo/website/cli/_index.md

 - `block-id` The block ID as UUID string.

 Options:
-- `--check-dupes` Also load the block data and perform integrity check for duplicates. _Warning:_ can be intense.
+- `--check-dupes` Also load the block data and perform integrity check for duplicates. **Note:** can be intense.

 **Example:**
 ```bash